 Bearer: Vidriales, M. P..

-Riddle, Conjoined in fess, Between, Azure, Bend, Bend sinister, Boa, Bordure, Candasnos, municipality of, Five, Decoration, Ogee, Party per fess, the base per pale, Cross, Eight-pointed cross, Cross couped, Four, Counterchanged, Outlined in sable, In pale, In saltire, Coat of arms, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Motto, Semi-circular, Or, Pale, Party per pale, Suspended, Argent, Civic, Base (lower 1/3), Hurt, torteau, pellet, pomme and golpe, Hurt, Pomme, Sable, Vert, Saltire, Freehand, Thirteen, Three, One and Vidriales García y Bustamante, Carlos.
+Conjoined in fess, Azure, Bend, Bend sinister, Boa, Bordure, Candasnos, municipality of, Five, Decoration, Ogee, Party per fess, the base per pale, Cross, Eight-pointed cross, Cross couped, Four, Counterchanged, Outlined in sable, In pale, In saltire, Coat of arms, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Motto, Lineage, Semi-circular, Or, Pale, Party per pale, Suspended, Argent, Civic, Base (lower 1/3), Hurt, torteau, pellet, pomme and golpe, Hurt, Pomme, Sable, Design rationale, Vert, Saltire, Freehand, Thirteen, Three, One and Vidriales García y Bustamante, Carlos.

 Dr. Antonio Salmerón y Cabañas,